cartkid/connector-sdk/README.md

 When triggered from the `main` branch, a maintenance branch `stable/x.y` will be created based on the release version `x.y.z` that you specified.

+### Pre-releases

-**Note**: This currently also applies for further classifiers like `x.y.z-rc1` or `x.y.z-alpha1`, i.e. a new branch `stable/x.y` will be created for that release.
-If the branch to create already exists, the release will fail.
+If you apply further classifiers like `x.y.z-rc1` or `x.y.z-alpha1`, no maintenance branch will be created.
+Furthermore, no commits will be pushed to the branch you release from.
+A tag will be created on a detached commit that sets the release version on top of the current HEAD of the branch.